The Two RV Gypsies: Full-Time RVers explored

 Lincoln lived here until the age of seven, when his family moved to Indiana, to the site now commemorated as the Lincoln Boyhood National Memorial.
 This site was under some re-construction, so the two RV Gypsies could not visit there.

-Lee Duquette took time to read and study several informative signs in the area.
+Below: Lee Duquette took time to read and study several informative signs in the area.
+Karen Duquette often waits to read the signs after she posts them on this website.

 Lee Duquette reads informative signs